 Adoption Tax Credit

 The adoption tax credit is another benefit that can make your adoption more affordable.
 This credit is available for both domestic and foreign adoptions.
-The adoption tax credit can be applied to adoption fees, court costs, attorney fees, traveling expenses, and other expenses directly related to the adoption.
+You can apply the adoption tax credit to adoption fees, court costs, attorney fees, traveling expenses, and other expenses directly related to the adoption.